yash956/Clustering/README.md

 Customer segmentation relies on identifying key differentiators that divide customers into groups that can be targeted.
 Information such as a customers' demographics (age, race, religion, gender, family size, ethnicity, income, education level), geography (where they live and work), psychographic (social class, lifestyle and personality characteristics) and behavioral (spending, consumption, usage and desired benefits) tendencies are taken into account when determining customer segmentation practices.

-Benefits of customer segmentation include:
+#Benefits of customer segmentation include:

-1.Personalisation
+1.Personalisation:-
         Personalisation ensures that you provide exceptional customer experience.
-2.Customer Retention
+2.Customer Retention:-
         It is 16 times as costly to build a long-term business relationship with a new customer than simply to cultivate the loyalty of an existing customer.
-3.Better ROI for marketing
+3.Better ROI for marketing:-
         Affirmations that right marketing messages are sent to the right people based on their life cycle stage.
-4.Reveal new opportunities
+4.Reveal new opportunities:-
         Customer segmentation may reveal new trends about products and it may even give the first mover’s advantage in a product segment.